 - Before adding the next batch remaining potato slices for frying, wait for a few mins.
 Make sure that the oil is back hot again.

 - Taste the potato chips and add additional sea salt per taste, toss it up and enjoy a plain salted version.
 You will not need much salt though.

 - Add red chilli powder to the chips and toss it up for a spicy chilli version.

 - Add freshly ground black pepper to the chips and toss it up for a spicy pepper version.

-- Store in an airtight container or zip lock bag and enjoy.
+- After the homemade chips comes to room temperature, store in an air-tight container or plastic bag like zip lock and enjoy.

 Wao it really looking yummy and the procedures are so easy i will try it out soon